rmrector/script.artwork.helper/readme.md

-# Artwork Skin Helper
+# Artwork Helper

-Artwork Skin Helper provides useful tools to skins and other add-ons for working with artwork.
+Artwork Helper currently provides a couple of tools to skins and other add-ons for working with artwork.

 ## ListItem multi image plugin path
 The simplest form grabs multiple images for the currently focused ListItem, suitable to populate a `multiimage` or list control.